d-lama/.github/mgmt/project_outline.md

 - Software developers
 - Client
 - Development environment
-- Version control tool GIT
+- [GitHub](https://github.com/) as a version control tool
-- Kubernetes cluster of ZHAW (Rancher)
+- [Rancher](https://www.rancher.com/) Kubernetes cluster of ZHAW
-- C4 model for visualising software architecture
+- [C4 model](https://c4model.com/) for visualising software architecture
+- [Figma](https://www.figma.com/) for scetches and prototypes

 The estimated effort for realizing the prototype of "D-LAMA" application amounts to approximately 120 hours per project member.
 Therefore, the total effort for the entire project group is about 960 hours.
-As the resources used such as development environment, GIT, C4 model and Rancher are provided free of charge, no additional effort is charged for these resources.
+As the resources used such as development environment, GIT, Rancher, C4 model and Figma are provided free of charge, no additional effort is charged for these resources.

 ## 8 Risks (Stefanie)
 When developing an application like D-LAMA, there are risks that affect the development of the application, but also the end result.
 The four most important risks of D-LAMA are explained below: